keh101/Olympic-Analysis/README.md

      Make sure to run "animation.FFMpegWriter.isAvailable()" in the first section of Background info.ipynb.

-     If it is True, then ffmpeg is installed succesfully.
+     If it is True, then ffmpeg is installed successfully.

   os, pandas, matplotlib, numpy, seaborn